Instalab

 This test is most useful if any of these apply to you.

-If you have had hives, swelling, or stomach symptoms after eating fish but standard fish allergy panels came back clean, a parasite may be the missing trigger.
+You had hives, swelling, or stomach symptoms after seafood but your standard fish allergy test came back clean.

 Eating Raw Fish Regularly